hyperledger-labs/fabric-smart-client/docs/core-fabric.md

     dataSource: file:/some/path/fsc.sqlite&_txlock=immediate
     tablePrefix: fsc  # optional
     skipCreateTable: true # tells FSC _not_ to create a table when starting up (because it already exists).
-    skipPragmas: true # if this is false, the pragmas we set in the datasource will be overridden with the defaults.
+    skipPragmas: true # if this is false, the pragmas we set in the datasource will be overridden with the defaults (sqlite specific).
-    maxOpenConns: 50  # optional: max open read connections to the database.
+    maxOpenConns: 20  # optional: max open read connections to the database.
 Defaults to unlimited.
+See https://go.dev/doc/database/manage-connections.
+    maxIdleConns: 20  # optional: max idle read connections to the database.
+Defaults to 2.
+    maxIdleTime: 30s  # optional: max duration a connection can be idle before it is closed.
+Defaults to 1 minute.
 ```

 By default we set the following pragmas (unless you do `skipPragmas: true`.
 Make sure you always have `_pragma=journal_mode(WAL`):